 10.1 These are petitions which relate to matters for which the Council has duties and responsibilities.
-The Scheme does not relate to petitions alleging misconduct by a councillor or councillors (complaint to Standards Committee) or relating to an officer (Corporate Complaints Process), nor to matters relating to an individual e.g. a taxi driver's licence application.
+The Scheme does not relate to petitions alleging misconduct by a councillor or councillors (complaint to Standards Committee),relating to a Council officer or Service (Corporate Complaints Process / Disciplinary), or to matters relating to an individual e.g. a taxi driver's licence application or to petitions relating to a current planning application.

-Ordinary petitions should be presented to the Mayor or to the Chief Legal Officer at the Town Hall, Queens Road, Hastings, TN34 1QR
+Ordinary petitions should be presented to the Mayor or to the Chief Legal Officer at the Muriel Matters House, Breeds Place, Hastings, TN34 3UY